SvOlli/LongPressSwitcher/SuccessStories.md

 Amiga 500
 ---------
+This setup is as yet untested.
 This works like the Amiga 2000.
-It should be also possible to try pin 3 of the keyboard connector, there the long press should be working, but that is as yet untested.
+It should be also possible to try pin 3 of the keyboard connector.